Richard Toby Coke

 Richard Townshend Coke (born 1 February 1954), known as Toby Coke and as Richard Toby Coke, is an English landowner and forester who served as leader of the UK Independence Party group on Norfolk County Council from 2013 until 2017.
-His surname is pronounced "Cook".

 Born at Weasenham, near Great Massingham in Norfolk, Coke is the elder son of Major Richard Lovel Coke (1918–2001) and Molly (née Fletcher), a daughter of Walter Townshend Fletcher.
 His father was a grandson of Thomas Coke, 2nd Earl of Leicester (1822–1909).
 He was educated at Radley College and Sandhurst and commissioned into the Scots Guards.
 After four years in the army, he followed a financial services career in the City of London, before going to work in Canada and the United States.
 He returned to Norfolk to run the family estate, which consists largely of woodland, and now operates a training course at the Weasenham estate called "Extreeme Adventure."